 This season, in honor of our 40th anniversary, we have expanded this speaker series to include a greater variety of panels featuring a range of different theatre artists.
 Like the onstage interviews with our season playwrights in our APIC series, these post-show events, ATIC, allow audiences to meet and learn about directors, designers, and other theater-makers!.
 Our past APIC series writers have included Edward Albee, Lynn Nottage, Bruce Graham, Anna Deavere Smith, Terrence McNally, composer John Kander, director/choreographer Susan Stroman, Neil LaBute, Theresa Rebeck, Amy Herzog, and Christopher Durang, among others.

-DETROIT: 11/4 post-show Join us for an on-stage Skype conversation with playwright, Lisa D’Amour.
+MOTHERS AND SONS: 2/15 post-show Join us for an on-stage conversation with playwright, Terrence McNally.

 *Look out for our individual show postcards for the date and time of each APIC and ATIC event.